Student Government drafts legislation to bring immigration attorney to campus

 “From what I understand, there is a piece of legislature that will be written, introduced and voted upon by the senate next semester (since we have adjourned for this semester), which is meant to address the same issues that the petition does, in some way,” Homann said.
 “We have had some brief talks with university administration, and they’re looking into specific parts of the petition and deciding what the best route for Texas State could be.”

-According to Student Government senator and Director of Student Services Cutter Gonzalez, the draft of legislation Homann was referring to actually pre-dates the arrival of the sanctuary campus petition by several months.
+According to Cutter Gonzalez, director of student services for the Student Government senate, the draft of legislation Homann was referring to actually pre-dates the arrival of the sanctuary campus petition by several months.

-“Personally, I’m not a hardline staunch ‘build-a-wall’ person by any means, but I do recognize that there are legitimately passed laws and that’s what stands,” said Student Government senator and Director of Student Services Cutter Gonzalez.
+“Personally, I’m not a hardline staunch ‘build-a-wall’ person by any means, but I do recognize that there are legitimately passed laws and that’s what stands,” said Gonzalez.
 “Sanctuary campuses and cities are a gray area, and in my interpretation the idea behind them requires a violation of the law.”

-Public institutions are state agencies chartered by the Texas legislature, and acting in defiance of federal immigration law initiates a conflict that could end badly for the university Gonzalez said.
+Public institutions are state agencies chartered by the Texas legislature, and acting in defiance of federal immigration law initiates a conflict that could end badly for the university.

-Gonzalez believes that the Student Government cabinet did the right thing in releasing its Dec.
-2 statement because of implications regarding state funding to the university, he said.
+Gonzalez believes the Student Government cabinet did the right thing in releasing its Dec.
+2 statement because of implications regarding state funding to the university.

 “What really needs to happen is immigration reform, rather than violation of immigration law.
 I’ve pushed for legitimate reform, not disobedience,” Gonzalez said.
 “Among the senate there is a huge amount of concern for all students on this campus, and we want to make sure that what we do is adequate, that we actually do affect long-lasting change.”

-The prevailing sentiment among the Student Government senate is that something should be done to assuage students’ concerns regarding the matter, but that the sanctuary campus petition is not the way to do it, Gonzalez said.
+The prevailing sentiment among the Student Government senate is that something should be done to assuage students’ concerns regarding the matter, but that the sanctuary campus petition is not the way to do it.

-Members of Student Government’s Student Services Commission have pitched the idea of allocating funds to hire an immigration attorney to help DACA students obtain visas at reduced or no cost, Gonzalez said.
+Members of Student Government’s Student Services Commission have pitched the idea of allocating funds to hire an immigration attorney to help DACA students obtain visas at reduced or no cost if they qualify.

 “That’s the type of legitimate action we’re talking about,” Gonzalez said.
 “Something that makes real resources available to students, something they can truly utilize to their benefit.”

-The basic underlying concept of the bill is to make arrangements for hiring a lawyer through the Attorney for Students’ Office.
-This measure is still in the works, and was initially proposed several months before the sanctuary campus petition began to gain traction, Gonzalez said.
+The basic underlying concept of the bill is to make arrangements for hiring a lawyer through the Attorney for Students Office.
+This measure is still in the works, and was initially proposed several months before the sanctuary campus petition began to gain traction.

 “We want to hire an immigration attorney to provide DACA students with legal counsel and help them accomplish their goals,” Gonzalez said.